commercialhaskell/stack/doc/install_and_upgrade.md

     !!! info "Linux packages that lag behind Stack's current version"

-        The Stack version available as a Linix package may lag behind Stack's current version.
+        The Stack version available as a Linux package may lag behind Stack's current version.
 If so, using `stack upgrade --binary-only` is recommended after installing it.
 For Stack versions before 1.3.0 which do not support `--binary-only`, just `stack upgrade` may work too.